Discover the charming village of Burwash, East Sussex © French Moments

 Bateman’s

-When walking on High Street, you would have noticed the statue of Kipling.
-Designed by Burwash-based sculptor Victoria Atkinson and inaugurated in February 2019, the life-size figure in bronze shows the novelist sitting on a bench.
+When walking on the High Street, you would have noticed the statue of Kipling.
+Designed by Burwash-based sculptor Victoria Atkinson and inaugurated in February 2019, the bronze life-size figure shows the novelist sitting on a bench.

 Kipling Statue in Burwash © French Moments